gosoccerboy5/formatting-help/README.md

 [tabs-to-spaces](https://dartpad.dev/aec0c9059054c13e64ca4cdc2a587be8?null_safety=true)
 Note that you can view the source at Github Gists, by taking the hash in the url and placing it after `gist.github.com`.
 For example, `https://dartpad.dev/?null_safety=true&id=5d84d9ad08adbf16afc57b847e443e23` => `gist.github.com/5d84d9ad08adbf16afc57b847e443e23`.

+## Notes for anyone developing locally
+ - I'm using [jeffalo.lived](http://marketplace.visualstudio.com/items?itemname=jeffalo.lived) to start a localhost server.
+You may need to use this or some other form of localhost
+ - I'm using `<script>` tags that point to `https://gosoccerboy5.github.io/resources/index.js`.
+If you want to make a new page, do be sure to use that script, and do be sure to slap a `ref="https://gosoccerboy5.github.io/"`* attribute onto the tag.
+This makes sure the `<script>` tag knows the right url to reference.

+\*The slash at the end of the url is important